galvez/fast-vue-ssr/README.md

 [quickjs]: https://bellard.org/quickjs/
 [warp]: https://github.com/seanmonstar/warp

 So far using a thread pool and channels to communicate with the Warp route handler.
-The goal is to get to full access to a Node-like `IncomingMessage` object as `$ssrContext.req`.
-It alrady includes a `/static` handler and serves a code-splitted build on the client via Rollup.
+The goal is to get a full Node-like `IncomingMessage` object available as `$ssrContext.req`.
+It already includes a `/static` handler and serves a code-splitted build on the client via Rollup.

 Node outperforms QuickJS by a wide margin.
 Especially with enough cores and memory.
 However, QuickJS is very small and has very low memory consumption, so running it threaded in a Rust shell makes it possible to have very high throughput using very few resources in comparison.